 - Student Scientific Paper Competition

-RESNA participates in government affairs and policy at the international, federal, state and local level.
-Please follow this link to the Government Relations webpage in the Knowledge Center to learn more.
+RESNA participates in government affairs and public policy development at the international, federal, state and local level.
+Please follow the Government Relations link to learn more.

 The RESNA Bylaws set forth the basic structure and abilities of the RESNA Board and the organizational bodies which it oversees, and establishes how the Board conducts business.

 RESNA's unique logo icon incorporates the ancient legend of the Gordian knot, an intricate puzzle created to amuse Alexander the Great.
 The Gordian knot and its solution is a metaphor about how RESNA members solve problems by "thinking outside of the box."
-Find out how Alexander the Great solved the puzzle.
+Click here to find out how Alexander the Great solved the puzzle.

-RESNA is the only professional home for everyone that works in assistive technology.
-Rehabilitation and biomedical engineers, occupational therapists, physical therapists, speech-language pathologists, assistive technology specialists, computer scientists and developers, inventors, researchers, educators, suppliers and manufacturers are all members of RESNA.
-Members enjoy many benefits, including discounts on professional development, the annual conference, a free subscription to Assistive Technology Journal, on-line membership communities, and more.
-Visit the Membership section of the website to find out more.
+RESNA is the only professional home for everyone that works in assistive technology; Rehabilitation and biomedical engineers, occupational therapists, physical therapists, speech-language pathologists, assistive technology specialists, computer scientists and developers, inventors, researchers, educators, suppliers and manufacturers, and consumers.
+Member benefits, include discounts on professional development, the annual conference, a subscription to Assistive Technology Journal, on-line membership communities, and more.
+Visit the Membership section of the website to learn more.